ssvassiliev/Basics_of_Computers/_episodes/02-Computer_Components.md

 RAM is called "volatile" memory since the information stored in it disappears when the computer is turned off.

 RAM is plugged into special slots on the motherboard.
-There is a wide link (known as bus) from the memory to the CPU.
+There is a wide link (known as bus) from the memory to the CPU (DDR4 bus can transfer 64 data bits in one transaction).
 The memory bus is part of the collection of transport buses that transfer information between parts of the PC at high speeds.
 Each motherboard has a fixed number of slots for RAM, most often 2 or 4 slots.
 It is only possible to use certain types and sizes of RAM with specific motherboards, so check the specifications of your motherboard before you purchase.

 ![](../fig/aorus.jpg)